exait-workshop/exait-workshop.github.io/_pages/call_for_papers.md

 <br>
 <h2>Best Paper Awards</h2>
-We will be awarding a total of four best paper awards, with one award given to a paper in each of the following categories: LLMs, Robotics, AI for Science, and Theory.
+We will be awarding a total of four best paper awards, with one award given to a paper under each of our four submission tracks: Language Modeling, Robotics, AI for Science, and Theory.
 Each winning paper will be awarded a cash prize of <b>$500 USD</b>, and will be highlighed with a spotlight talk at the workshop.

 <br>
 <h2>Important Dates</h2>